 Anything you share today remains confidential.
 I will not call the police or do anything with this information that you don't want me to do.
-DISCLOSE ANY MANDATED REPORTER EXCEPTIONS
+(Note: At this time disclose any mandated reporter exceptions you or your agency may have.)